protagonal/playtest/README.md

 In the example, only the layer titled `base` would display for the knave card and wizard card, but the queen card would have `base` and `queen` layers displayed.

+### Card Design

+Playtest card designs are specified in a single SVG file with multiple layers.
+The deck specification determines which layer is shown when each card is printed.
+Text labels in the SVG may also include template values that Playtest will substitute for column values.
+The template has this format: `{{ column_name }}`.

 ### User Interface